kaidez/kaidez.com/_posts/2013-11-21-jekyll-search-post.md

  * The code below is just applying styles and has nothing to do with
  * the CSS/JS detection process.
  */
+.js #no-js-searchbox {
+  display: none;
+}

+/*
+ * The code below is just applying styles and has nothing to do with
+ * the CSS/JS detection process.
+ */
 body {
   font: 12px/1.7 'open sans', sans-serif;
 }